 In an article in the Jewish daily Forverts newspaper on May 8, 1923, entitled “The Negro Race Looks To Jews For Sympathy and Understanding,” Du Bois, a professor of economics and history at Atlanta University from 1896 to 1910, said the path to political inclusion hinged on adopting new ways of economic thinking.

 “The main problem of the Negro is not the struggle for a higher economic plane of living, but the racial discrimination and the struggle for a voice in the state,” he said.
-“Consequently, the Negro still thinks about work and wages in terms of the modern division of labor, in terms of the early Nineteenth Century.
-He has no time to think of the modern economic revolution, for he has no knowledge of socialism, socialization of industry, and the other solutions which we radicals put forward for the happiness of all.”
+“Consequently, the Negro still thinks about work and wages in terms of the modern division of labor in terms of the early Nineteenth Century.
+He has no time to think of the modern economic revolution, for he does not know socialism, socialization of industry, and the other solutions we radicals put forward for the happiness of all.”

 In this same interview, Du Bois addressed the real cause that perpetuates discrimination.
 “Here you have it in the naked shame, the technique of American race prejudice.
-It is idle to charge up lynching solely top ‘the poor white trash,’ the ignorant and the poor may lynch and discriminate but the really deep and basic race hatred in the United States is the matter of the educated and distinguished leaders of white civilization.
+It is idle to charge up lynching solely to ‘the poor white trash.’
+The ignorant and the poor may lynch and discriminate.
+Still, the intense and essential racial hatred in the United States is a matter of the educated and distinguished leaders of white civilization.

 MLK Identifies the Same Problem

-In the last speech Dr. Martin Luther King gave in Memphis, he said Americans had to “question the capitalist economy” and then he called for “a revolution in values.”
+In his last speech in Memphis, Dr. Martin Luther King said Americans had to “question the capitalist economy.”
+He then called for “a revolution in values.”

 “…the really deep and basic race hatred in the United States is the matter of the educated and distinguished leaders of white civilization.”–W.E.B.
 Du Bois

-Knowing he was treading in dangerous waters, King then told the group that it that statement was repeated outside of the meeting, he would have to deny it.
+Knowing he was treading in dangerous waters, King told the group that if that statement were repeated outside the meeting, he would have to deny it.
 King studied the works of Karl Marx and once said his favorite philosopher was Frederick Hegel.

-King never had the time to develop his version of socialism, but in the 51 years since King’s 1968 speech, the wealth gap has become severe.
-As analyzed by the French economist Thomas Piketty, inequality is built into the system.
-This is because when an economy has a rate of return on capital exceeding the growth rate, inherited wealth always grows faster than earned wealth.
+King never had the time to develop his version of socialism, but the wealth gap has become severe in the 51 years since King’s 1968 speech.
+As the French economist Thomas Piketty analyzed, inequality is built into the system.
+When an economy has a rate of return on capital exceeding the growth rate, inherited wealth always grows faster than earned wealth.

-The gap is confirmed by other articles in The New York Times, Forbes, and The Center for American Progress, which found that “In 2016, the median wealth for black and Hispanic families was $17,600 and $20,700, respectively, compared with white families’ median wealth of $171,000.”
+Other articles in The New York Times, Forbes, and The Center for American Progress confirm the gap.
+They found that “In 2016, the median wealth for black and Hispanic families was $17,600 and $20,700, respectively, compared with white families’ median wealth of $171,000.”

 Obama Did Not Help the Situation